French Beer and Cheese Pairing Guide: The Best Combinations That Actually Work

 Mastering The Art Of Intensity In Pairings

-When I first started exploring beer and cheese, I found myself a bit lost.
-It felt like there were so many options, and I wasn’t sure where to begin.
-The biggest hurdle, I quickly learned, is making sure one doesn’t completely overpower the other.
-It’s like trying to have a conversation where one person is shouting – it just doesn’t work.
+When I first started poking around beer and cheese, I kind of ended up feeling a little lost.
+It seemed like there were too many options, and I wasn’t certain where to start.
+The main snag, I learned pretty quick, is making sure one doesn’t go and completely overpower the other.
+Kind of like trying to carry on a conversation where one person is basically shouting, it just won’t flow.

 Think of cheese on a scale, from the mildest, freshest ones to the really strong, aged varieties with bold flavors.
 Beer has a similar spectrum.
 You’ve got your light, crisp beers on one end, and then your super hoppy IPAs or smoky porters on the other.
 If I pair a delicate fresh cheese with a really heavy beer, I’ll barely taste the cheese.
 And on the flip side, a light wheat beer just gets lost next to a powerful blue cheese.